-So before bringing every electronic toy you own, think about if the pros outweigh the cons.
+So before bringing every electronic toy you own, think about whether the benefits outweigh the drawbacks.
 Also, try to bring devices that will do multiple things (such as a smartphone).
 Here are my suggestions for electronics:

 Laptop: Leave them at home.
 Seriously.
-They are heavy, delicate, and require power.
-Unless you are planning on blogging extensively, or doing some heavy duty work, leave it at home.
+They are heavy, delicate, expensive, and require lots of power.
+Unless you are planning on blogging extensively, video editing, or doing some heavy duty work, you won’t need it.

 Tablet: If you insist on bringing something that has a bigger screen, or need to do some light-duty work (blogging, journaling, etc.), consider a tablet.
 They are much lighter, typically less expensive, last longer on battery power, and can do most of the work a laptop can do.
+And nowadays, high-end tablets are nearly as powerful as general-use laptops.
 If you need to type, and hate the onscreen keyboard, consider a bluetooth keyboard, which are pretty comparable to a regular keyboard.
-I have one that doubles as a case.
 If you have a Microsoft Surface, you may already have a built in external keyboard.

-Smartphone or MP3 player (iPod or other brand): This is one item that I highly recommend bringing.
-Although you will be getting your own phone with a local Thai number, an iPhone or Android phone (on airplane mode!!!) is very handy as a music/video player as well as small computer.
+Smartphone: This is one item that I highly recommend bringing.
+An iPhone or Android phone is very handy as a music/video player as well as small computer.
 Some music will help with the long flight and van rides.
 You can also watch videos and play games, and access information and the web when we do have WiFi connection.
 Just make sure you have music/movies downloaded, since you won’t have consistent WiFi connections, particularly if you have a streaming service like Pandora or Apple Music.
 If you have paid accounts with these services, you can usually download songs or playlists onto your phone or tablet so you can play them without an internet connection.

-Just be sure to put your smartphone on airplane mode as soon as we leave the country!
+Just be sure to put your smartphone on airplane mode as soon as we leave the country, unless you have an international plan!
 Otherwise, your phone will be active abroad and subject to international rates, which can run $2 per minute and several cents per byte of data.
 It’s not unknown for people to be billed several thousands of dollars because they forgot to turn on airplane mode on their phones while traveling abroad.

-Digital Camera/Video Recorder: As I mentioned above, I use my iPhone X as a compact camera and video recorder.
+Digital Camera/Video Recorder: As I mentioned above, I use my iPhone 12 as a compact camera and video recorder.
 The new iOS and Android phones have excellent high-resolution cameras and can record in full 60 fps HD video (and sometimes in even higher resolutions and higher frame rates).
 If you are a casual photographer and/or videographer, your smartphone may be all you need.
 And even if you are serious, iPhones are now being used by professionals to shoot music videos, commercials, and even TV shows on major networks.
-This video was shot on an iPhone 4s, which is actually four generations older than the present standard, the iPhone X. It gives you an idea of the quality of video that can be taken even with a three-generations old iPhone.

 However, smartphones do have limitations as still cameras.
 For example, most smartphones do not have manual controls, or optical zoom, which can limit your creativity.
-You can’t swap lenses (although there are accessory lenses that attach to smartphones now).
+You can’t swap lenses (although there are accessory lenses that attach to smartphones now, and newer phones nor have multiple lenses, a wide-angle, standard, and telephoto).
 And smartphones are not great for action photography.
 So you may consider bringing a dedicated still camera on the trip.
 If you are going to consider bringing a separate camera, consider either a digital SLR or a mirrorless camera with interchangeable lenses.
-They are more expensive than a point-and-shoot, but nowadays, an iPhone has the same capabilities as a point-and-shoot.
+They are more expensive than a point-and-shoot, but nowadays, an iPhone has the same capabilities as a point-and-shoot, so why bother?

 Other Electronic Devices: As I mentioned earlier, the modern smartphone is so versatile, you can leave all your other electronic toys at home.
 You can use it as for music, GPS/mapping, a travel guide, a translator, an audio recorder, a fitness tracker, a first aid guide, video player, alarm clock, and even a surprisingly powerful flashlight.
 I strongly recommend that you streamline your electronics and bring as little as possible, especially when you’re traveling like we’re going to.
 Ask yourself, and be honest, how often you are going to use this device.
 If you’re not using it every day, or doesn’t have multiple uses, keep it at home.

-Charging Everything: I covered this in another blog post, but here is a recap.
-Make sure you bring cords and chargers for all your devices.
-Again, try to consolidate your chargers as much as possible.
+Charging Everything: Make sure you bring cords and chargers for all your devices.
+Try to consolidate your chargers as much as possible.
 Sometimes, the charging bricks for all your devices end up taking more space than the actual devices.
 Nowadays, most devices can be charged with a USB charger, which means you only need to bring one charging brick and whatever cords you need.
 If you want to charge multiple devices at the same time, something like this is really handy.
-The Apple Lightning, USB-mini, and USB-micro usually cover 95% of modern electronic devices.
-Plus, this particular one also doubles as a portable battery.
-Again, consolidate as much as possible!
+The Apple Lightning, USB-mini, and USB-B and C usually cover 95% of modern electronic devices.
+I plan on bringing one charger brick with USB-C outlets, a couple of USB-C cables, and adapters that turn the USB-C to whatever I need (Apple Lightning, USB-B, and USB-mini).
+Consolidate as much as possible!

-Internet Access: Internet access will be spotty at best.
+Internet Access: Internet access is getting better but can be spotty, particularly in very rural areas.
 Your phones will not have data plans, so you won’t have 24/7 access like you’re used to.
 You will be accessing the internet through WiFi, most likely.
 WiFi is available at the hotels we stay at, and at select other locations.
-However, if you’re used to fast internet, you will be sorely disappointed with the internet speed that you will be getting.
+However, if you’re used to fast internet, you may be sorely disappointed with the internet speed that you will be getting, particularly outside of the major cities.
 You won’t be streaming HD movies while you’re there!
-Furthermore, while we are at the two villages, we will not get any internet access.
+Furthermore, while we are at the more remote villages, we may not get any internet access at all.
 And of course, you won’t have internet access on the flight (although you will have access to a very extensive entertainment system on board).
 So, if you’re used to streaming music services or streaming video, you’ll most likely be out of luck.
 Try to download any music or video that you want access to while you are off the internet.

 If you really want constant internet access, check with your cellular provider to see how much an international plan is.
-I recently switched to T-Mobile from AT&T, mainly for the international plans.
+I use T-Mobile, mainly for the generous international plans.
 The other option is to get a Thai SIM card with a data plan, which tend to be pretty cheap.
 Just make sure that your phone is unlocked, meaning it will accept SIM cards from other cellular providers.
 I have a more detailed post on this here.